Why is it that as we age, our skin becomes dry, rough and lackluster? To answer this question, it helps to understand the life cycle of a skin cell.

 Glycolic acid is considered the most effective Alpha Hydroxy Acid because its small molecular size allows for deeper penetration into the skin.
 However, glycolic acid can also be the most irritating and is best used under the supervision of a skin care professional.

 Did you know that Alpha Hydroxy Acids are so common that they can be found in your own kitchen?
-Freshen up your at-home skincare routine with our favorite DIY Rejuvenating AHA Masque:
+Freshen up your at-home skincare routine with my favorite DIY Rejuvenating AHA Masque:

 1 tablespoon apple juice (contains malic acid)